ZombieAlex/PushMFC/README.md

 }

 interface Options{
-    [index: string]: { //Which Pushbullet device name to use for these options
+    [index: string]: { //Which device name to use for these options
         [index: number]: Events[]; //Which events to monitor for which models };
 };